 Target cart abandonment

 Targeting your cart abandonment is a critical step in the remarketing or retargeting process.
-We get into more detail about retargeting in this post.
+We get into more detail about retargeting in B2B Retargeting Best Practices.
 But for now, let’s discuss cart abandonment.

 Think of all the times you’ve been shopping online and you’ve added something to your cart.
 Your instinct told you that you wanted it at that moment.
 Then maybe you got distracted by something else.
 Or maybe you talked yourself out of it.
 Or perhaps you told yourself you’d return to it later.